sabrinathai/ExperienceSampler/Data-Organization-Google-Option/Instructions.md

   * You will be asked to provide authorization.
     * Click `Review Permissions` in the first popup window
     * Click `Allow` in the second popup window
+ * This will set the header of the **Converted Long Form** spreadsheet with the variable names from your data.
+Be sure to compare these to the variable names in your questionniare in your ExperienceSampler `index.js` file.
+Be sure that no variables are omitted and that the variables are ordered the way you want.
+If a variable name is omitted in the header, the values associated with that variable name will not be written into the converted long form spreadsheet.

 ##Convert Spliced Data to Long Form